ncats/gsrs3-main-deployment/README.md

 - SubstancesApplication.java (R, S)
 - LoadGroupsAndUsersOnStartup.java (D)

-If the microsrevice to be added already has an implementation in the `gsrs3-main-deployment`, then it’s likely that you just need to modify its application.conf file to meet your needs and then change the gateway’s `application.yml` file to include the associated paths.
+If the microservice to be added already has an implementation in the `gsrs3-main-deployment`, then it’s likely that you just need to modify its application.conf file to meet your needs and then change the gateway’s `application.yml` file to include the associated paths.
 Either way, the `application.conf` file will have these important values, among others.

 ```
 server.port = ####